 Time passes, and although you are perfectly aware that your relationship has lost its sincerity, you continue to deny this fact, refusing to see the obvious.
 People around you also begin to notice what is happening, but you deny everything.
 The negative emotion that you hide within yourself is trying to free itself more and more every day.

-No matter how carefully you hide the truth, it will still find the way out.
+No matter how carefully you hide the truth, it will still find its way out.

 Even though you have hidden in deep down in your mind and try not to remember it, you will still be constantly haunted by destructive thoughts.
 The fact is that the mind has a special mechanism for interacting with negative emotions, turning them into obsessive thoughts.